 I shed tears over the loss of that friendship.
 Some owed to feeling rejected as a friend.
 Many owed to feeling rejected as a man.

 Most owed to feeling rejected as me.
 In most spheres of my life, I hide the fullness of who I am.
 I hide not so much because I’m ashamed as because I fear the likely relational consequences of openness.
 The situation with Brad reminded me of its potential cost.
-Some men are publicly transparent about their sexual identity and orientation.
+Some men are publicly transparent about their sexual orientation.
 I’m not one of them, and I don’t expect that’ll change.

 Soon after the incident in December, I started looking for a community of men with whom I’d be safe to be me.
 I found one in MenLiving.
 Over the past few months, I’ve shared my story with a handful of its men.
 They sat with me through its pain.
 They empathized and encouraged.
 They allowed me to bring into the light what I so often hide, and they accept me for who I am.
 I’m grateful for these men.